TL;DR

 {{- end }}

 The openshift/values.yaml file becomes a first-class artifact — reviewable in isolation, easy to diff between environments.
-When a new OpenShift-specific requirement appears, you change one file.
+When a new OpenShift-specific requirement appears (our customer added NFS StorageClass and proxy env vars in the same overlay), you change one file.

-OpenShift’s restricted-v2 Pod Security Admission profile enforces rules that most public Helm charts ignore:
+OpenShift’s restricted-v2 profile enforces rules that most public Helm charts ignore:

 runAsNonRoot: trueallowPrivilegeEscalation: falseseccompProfile.type: RuntimeDefaultcapabilities.drop: [ALL]- UIDs must fall within the namespace’s